Switching from Android to iPhone

 One of my sites got hacked.
 How?

-1. My spouse tried out a number of WordPress themes while setting up their blog a year or two ago.
+1. My wife tried out a number of WordPress themes while setting up her blog a year or two ago.

 2. One of them contained something called timthumb.php, which just this August was found to have a great big security vulnerability.